jamespericles/README-Generator/to-do.md

 - Save walkthrough video to repo
 - Create and save sample README using application
 - Update README for this project to be very detailed

+Secondary Goals

+- If possible, if user selects none for license or none for screenshots, delete each section respectively